Australian Story: Broadcast history

 In 1996 the ABC restructured its current affairs program The 7:30 Report, turning separate state editions into one centralised national program.
 As a result, The 7:30 Report had less scope for localised, human interest stories.
 ABC in Brisbane established Australian Story as a result of the restructuring, and they were given a remit for rural coverage.
 The program began screening on 29 May 1996.

 Australian Story was initially supposed to be a series of small magazine-style stories.
 It quickly started focusing on one single story for each episode, this is the format it still uses today.
 Given it was shot predominantly outside of a studio and always without the presence of a reporter, Australian Story was originally considered to be a novelty current affairs program.
 Other unconventional elements included their camera work and pacing which were considered to be slow and cinematic.
 These characteristics of the show contribute to its classification as a documentary.

 In 2016 Australian Story celebrated its 20th anniversary and broadcast a two-part special.
-The special acknowledged many notable stories covered since the program's inception, such as Hazel Hawke's Alzheimer's diagnosis, Australian actress Jacki Weaver's bought with alcoholism and Gail Shann's life in rural Queensland after losing her arms.
+The special acknowledged many notable stories covered since the program's inception, such as Hazel Hawke's Alzheimer's diagnosis, Australian actress Jacki Weaver's battle with alcoholism and Gail Shann's life in rural Queensland after losing her arms.
 The special revealed that over the span of 20 years Australian Story had covered over 800 stories.

 Caroline Jones was previously the program's presenter and would introduce the subject at the beginning of an episode.
 Occasionally a high-profile person would fill this role, such one off presenters included the likes of Matt Damon, Elton John and Dawn Fraser.
 Jones announced she was leaving Australian Story at the end of 2016.
-As a result of her departure, it was decided that episodes would no longer be introduced by a presenter.
+As a result of her departure, it was decided that episodes would no longer be introduced by a presenter, although in 2023 the original format returned with Leigh Sales stepping into the role.

 Episodes of Australian Story have always aired on a Monday night at 8:00pm (AEST) on ABC TV.
 They are now also posted weekly to YouTube.
 In addition to this, episodes are made available via the AustralIan Story webpage and ABC iview.